Ramón Díaz: Club career

-Díaz was born in the city of La Rioja in the province of the same name.
-He played as a forward and starred in River Plate's youth system under Norberto "El Pacha" Yacono.
-His opening game in the Argentine First Division was on 13 August 1978, a game where River Plate beat Colón de Santa Fe by 1–0.
-He scored his first goal on 30 August of that year, playing against Quilmes Atlético Club.
-Diaz went on to feature for clubs such as River Plate, Inter Milan, Yokohama Marinos, and Monaco under famed manager Arsène Wenger.
+River Plate

+Born in La Rioja, Díaz was a youth product of River Plate, being a spotlight under youth manager Norberto Yácono.
+He made his first team – Primera División – debut on 13 August 1978, starting in a 1–0 win over Colón, as the club used an alternative lineup as the first team regulars were out on a trip to Europe.

+Díaz scored his first goal on 30 August 1978, in a 1–1 draw against Quilmes.
+He went on to become a regular starter for the club, notably scoring 22 league goals in the 1980 season.

+Italy

+In 1982, Díaz moved abroad for the first time in his career, signing for Italian Serie A side Napoli.
+Despite finishing his first and only season at the club as the top scorer with eight goals overall, Napoli's campaign was disappointing as they finished in the 10th position, only two points away from relegation.

+In 1983, Díaz joined Avellino initially on loan, being a regular starter during his three-season spell and scoring 11 goals in the 1985–86 campaign.
+In July 1986, he moved to Fiorentina for a 10 billion lire fee.

+On 21 July 1988, Díaz agreed to a loan deal with Inter Milan as a replacement to Rabah Madjer, which had failed his medical.
+Despite scoring 15 goals overall in the season, being the club's second-best goalscorer (only behind Aldo Serena), he was not purchased by Inter and subsequently replaced by Jürgen Klinsmann.

+Monaco, River Plate return and retirement

+In 1989, Díaz moved to French club Monaco, and won the 1990–91 Coupe de France with the club.
+In 1991, he returned to his first club River Plate, being the top scorer of the 1991 Apertura Tournament.

+At the end of his career, Díaz was the 1993 J.League Top Scorer with Yokohama Marinos in Japan, and he is the all-time top scorer of the Yokohama derby, scoring 8 goals against Yokohama Flügels.

 International career

-Ramón Díaz was on the Argentina under-20 team that won the 1979 FIFA World Youth Championship, alongside Diego Maradona.
+Díaz was on the Argentina under-20 team that won the 1979 FIFA World Youth Championship, alongside Diego Maradona.
 Díaz and Maradona were the core of the attack-minded team, and together scored 14 of the team's 20 goals (70%).
 Díaz scored 8 goals, winning the Golden Boot for being the top scorer of the competition.
 Maradona scored 6 goals, winning the Best Player award.

-Ramón Díaz then went on to play in the 1982 FIFA World Cup and scored against Brazil in Argentina's 3–1 defeat.
-It had been rumoured that he and Maradona were involved in a feud which prevented Diaz from playing for Argentina in the 1986 and 1990 World Cups.
+Díaz then went on to play in the 1982 FIFA World Cup and scored against Brazil in Argentina's 3–1 defeat.
+It had been rumoured that he and Maradona were involved in a feud which prevented Díaz from playing for Argentina in the 1986 and 1990 World Cups.
 However, this was denied by Maradona in his autobiography Yo soy el Diego, claiming that he had told the then-Argentina manager, Carlos Bilardo, that he wanted Diaz in both the 1986 and 1990 World Cup squads.

 Managerial career

-Díaz served as the manager of River Plate between 1995 and 2003, in that time he guided the club to victory in the 1996 Copa Libertadores as well as collecting five league titles and the Supercopa Sudamericana.